accs-uaa/vegetation-cover-modeling/cloudCompute/newInstance_geospatialProcessing.md

 Add a separate user for RStudio that will have a password separate from the Google authentication.
 Enter the password at the prompt.
 `sudo adduser <username_rstudio>`

+Add the new user to the super user group.

+`sudo usermod -aG sudo <username_rstudio>`

-This will serve as the login information for RStudio Server.
+The new username and password will serve as the login information for RStudio Server.
 All of the files accessible to RStudio must be added to the RStudio user.
 To switch user within the Ubuntu shell, enter the following command:

 `su <username_rstudio>`